Whoever mentions Epiphany in France means galette des rois (king cake).

 What is the difference between almond cream or frangipane?

 But back to our galette des rois recipe with THE debate that goes on in every home, or almost every home each year at the same time: almond cream or frangipane?
 No, it is not the same thing.
 While galette des rois traditionally includes frangipane, it is more and more prepared with almond cream instead.

 Definitely a matter of taste but also probably a matter of cost for pastry chefs who offer it.
 But what is the difference between almond cream and frangipane?
 Almond cream is a mixture of the same amount of sugar and almond powder to which is added softened butter and eggs.
 Frangipane is composed of ⅔ almond cream to ⅓ pastry cream.

-There are a multitude of versions for galette des rois, first of all in the various regions of France like pithivier in the Centre region of France (which is the version I am preparing today), gâteau des rois, pastis or brioche in the South of France, galette comtoise (dry galette made from pâte à choux covered with sugar and butter flavored with orange blossom water) in Franche-Comté and nourolle in Normandy.
+There are a multitude of versions for galette des rois.
+First of all, in the various regions of France like pithivier in the Centre region of France (which is the version presented here), gâteau des rois, pastis or brioche in the South of France, galette comtoise (dry galette made from pâte à choux covered with sugar and butter flavored with orange blossom water) in Franche-Comté and nourolle in Normandy.

 - 25 oz puff pastry

 - ¾ cup sugar

 - 6 tablespoons butter (at room temperature)

 - Icing sugar (optional)